carpentries/lesson-development-training/episodes/17-explanation.md

 ## Polishing a lesson

+Lessons do not need to be perfected prior to teaching them the first time.
-You should not aim to make a polished lesson at the first attempt: keeping things relatively basic makes sense while you run through the first few iterations of teaching the lesson, collecting feedback, and usinhg that to guide improvements.
+In fact, keeping things relatively basic leaves you some flexibility while you run through the first few iterations of teaching the lesson, collecting feedback, and using that to guide improvements.

 However, once you find that the lesson is beginning to reach something like a stable state, you may find [the checklist for lesson reviewers in The Carpentries Lab][lab-reviewer-checklist]